apear9/rdwplus/README.md

 )
 ```

+The `rasterise_stream` function creates a raster out of the stream
+lines, which has the same extent and spatial resolution as the “dem.tif”
+raster that was passed to `set_envir()`.

 ### The digital elevation model

 As alluded to above, if your streams were not derived from the digital